 Asking someone to take action is a big step.

 They have to decide if your product or service is for them.
 Then they have to decide if they like your approach, personality and specifics (such as features).
-Then they have to decide if they like it all enough to take action right now.
+And they have to decide if they like it all enough to take action right now.

 And you want that outcome to occur over and over again.

 If you’re in B2B, the benefit is probably something like saving money, making money or avoiding risk.
 If you’re in B2C, it might include having fun, being healthy or saving time.
 No matter what your product is, you must provide some distinct, easy-to-articulate benefit so that there’s a compelling reason to buy.

 So why in the world would you ask them to “submit” at the end of the process?
 You’ve promised exciting benefits along their entire journey, and now your copy has turned bland.

 Your headline or subhead makes a promise.
 If someone is intrigued by that promise and makes it all the way to your call to action, remind them why they came so far.
 That’s right — say the same exact thing in your call to action that you said in your headline.